National History Day

 The National Archives at Riverside assists student-historians in understanding archives and research.
 We will work with students interested in locating primary source materials related to their research topics.
 If you are a student, contact us and discover a treasure trove of primary source research available through the National Archives and Records Administration.

 For assistance in finding a research topic, view our pamphlet, Selecting a Research Topic.
 This pamphlet provides examples of topics with primary sources available at the National Archives at Riverside.

-Search the National Archives' Online Catalog for more information on the holdings across the National Archives, including descriptions and digitized materials.
+Search the National Archives' National Archives Catalog for more information on the holdings across the National Archives, including descriptions and digitized materials.

 Preparing to Do Research?

 If you would like to work with an Archivist at the National Archives at Riverside, complete Preparing to Work with an Archivist for National History Day Researchers and return it to us at